Dr Gary Fraser

 Background

-I am a Lecturer at the University of Edinburgh and currently the Programme Director of the MA Learning in Communities undergraduate degree.
-My background is in Community Learning and Development (CLD) where I worked for the best part of two decades as a CLD practitioner in local government.
-During that time I worked across CLD's three strands of practice, youth work, adult education and community development.
-I was also an adult learning tutor and delivered introductory classes in Sociology, Criminology and Psychology on community based adult learning programmes.
+I am a Lecturer in community education and teach on the MA Learning in Communities programme.
+My background is in Community Learning and Development (CLD) where I worked for many years across CLD's three strands of practice - youth work, adult education and community development.

 My current work involves teaching, supervision and course organisation on the Learning in Communities programme.
-I also supervise Dissertation students on the MSc Social Justice and Community Action, and MSc Education programmes.
+I also supervise Dissertation students on the MSc Social Justice and Community Action programme.

 I completed my PhD in 2017.
 My thesis title was, ‘Neoliberalism, New Managerialism and the New Professionalism in Community Development’